Preventing Falls

 As the leading cause of injury, falls are a significant public health issue across age groups and settings in Alberta.
-In 2017, 154,004 Albertans visited emergency and urgent care and 17,489 Albertans were hospitalized due to a fall.
-Falls can happen at home, at school, in recreation and leisure, in sports, in the community, at work and even on vacation.
+In 2019, 161,539 Albertans visited emergency and urgent care and 18,702 Albertans were hospitalized due to a fall.
+Falls happen at home, school, work and in recreation and leisure, sports, in the community, and even on vacation.

 The good news is we have the ability to prevent most falls at any age.
 Knowledge, tools and resources are available to support us in falls prevention.

 Physical activity is critical for a child’s development.
-Falls prevention strategies are not meant to take away physical activity opportunities, but rather to create a safe environment in which physical activity can take place.
+Falls prevention strategies are not meant to take away physical activity opportunities but create a safe environment in which physical activity can take place.

-Keep your child safe at all stages of development – Falls are the leading cause of visits to the emergency room and hospitalization.
-For young children many falls occur in the home.
+Keep your child safe at all stages of development – Falls are the leading cause of visits to the emergency room/UCC and hospitalization.
+Most falls occur at home.
 As a health provider, it’s important to understand hazards that cause falls and how to advise parents to prevent them.
 As a child grows, remind parents that fall prevention strategies will need to reflect their child’s stage of development.
 Refer to the following resources:

 Encourage parents to watch for hazards on the Playground.
 The Playground Safety YES Test: Checklist outlines hazards that parents should be aware of to help prevent playground injuries.